walterhiggins/ScriptCraft/README.md

 Further Reading
 ===============

- * If you want to get started using ScriptCraft to Learn Javascript I recommend [reading this][yp].
+ * To get started using ScriptCraft to Learn Javascript I recommend [reading this][yp].
- * If you want to delve deeper into creating your own minecraft mod, I recommend [reading this][mm].
+ * To delve deeper into creating your own minecraft mod, I recommend [reading this][mm].

 You can find more information about [ScriptCraft on my blog][blog].